 Configured with ClassB+ (ITU-T Recommendation G.984.2 [7]) optical modules.

-Each port of Line termination board is directly connected to ONT without splitter.
+Each port of Line termination board is directly connected to one ONU with a 15dB attenuator, but without splitter.
+The ONU will typically provide sufficient capacity to fully load the PON interface with the OLT.
+It should be verified that the selected ONU is configured such that the upstream bandwidth can be filled by the ONU and that the downstream bandwidth coming from OLT can be fully processed.

 Typical features: standard Layer-2 (Ethernet) aggregation functionalities, MAC address management, VLAN management, Multicast.
 For equipment with network layer functionalities, other features including static and dynamic routing protocols, MPLS, IP QoS.